mt-67/task/README.md

 I have created a Python script that automatically checks the availability of ports and, if necessary, Rollback « accessibility-rollback.py »

 I  created a Python script that automatically checks only the availability of ports « only-check-ports.py »

+# Conducted Terformance Tests

+Tests have been conducted, and all the elements of the assignment are functioning perfectly.

+All ports are available.
+All the manifests and Helm-chart are successfully implemented in Kubernetes and are functioning.

+All the necessary python scripts are successfully running and working.
+All the Nodes, pods, and container successfully exist, work, and distribute the load.
+All the necessary Azure services are working successfully.

+All Pipelines are successfully functioning and fulfilling their task.
+All the necessary YAML files have been written, implemented, and are functioning successfully.

+# The project team